frankrowe/mapboilerplate/README.md

 mapboilerplate
 ==============

-A simple HTML boilerplate for Leaflet web mapping
+A simple HTML boilerplate for web mapping with Leaflet, Bootstrap, and jQuery.